cwoodruff/book-network-programming-csharp/Chapter13/chapter13.md

 ## Testing and Debugging gRPC Applications

 Testing and debugging gRPC applications are essential to ensure reliability, performance, and correctness in a networked environment.
-Unlike traditional HTTP services, gRPC operates over HTTP/2 and uses binary serialization via Protocol Buffers, which adds layers of complexity to the debugging process.
-However, .NET empowers you with a robust set of tools, such as unit testing frameworks, logging mechanisms, and network monitoring utilities, to effectively test and debug your gRPC services, instilling confidence in your capabilities.
+Unlike traditional HTTP services, gRPC operates over HTTP/2 and uses binary serialization via Protobuf, which adds layers of complexity to the debugging process.
+However, .NET empowers you with a robust set of tools, such as unit testing frameworks, logging mechanisms, and network monitoring utilities, to effectively test and debug your gRPC services.

 Unit testing of individual gRPC methods can be done using mock gRPC clients and servers.
 Libraries like Moq or custom stubs can simulate gRPC behavior, enabling you to verify business logic without relying on a live service.
 For integration tests, tools like TestServer in ASP.NET Core give you the control to host a gRPC service in-memory, providing a secure and controlled environment for end-to-end testing.
 Additionally, leverage gRPC health checks to ensure the readiness and liveness of your services during automated test pipelines.